-Warning: Your box holes can be redrilled or enlarged to make holes line up and then the washers can cover the hole, (YA) but do not ever drill new holes into the cooling unit plates as you will hit the cooling tubes causing a rupture.
+Warning: Your box holes can be redrilled or enlarged to make holes line up and then the washers can cover the hole, (RA) but do not ever drill new holes into the cooling unit plates as you will hit the cooling tubes causing a rupture.
 If part of holes are visible you can either leave them as is since unit will be sealed in the back or you can use white silicone caulk to cover the holes.

-Once you have positioned the unit to where your holes align with your freezer holes, re-enter the previous mounting screws shown in picture below (RA).
+Once you have positioned the unit to where your holes align with your freezer holes, re-enter the previous mounting screws plus the mounting screws shown in picture below (RA).
 This way you know exactly where the unit needs to be later.
-If a second person is there to help these screws do not have to be put back in.
+If a second person is there to help these screws do not have to be put back

 Take the unit completely off the box again.
-We will install the thermal mastic next.
-Take a caulk gun and place a small bead in this fashion.
+Take a caulk gun and place a small bead of thermal mastic in this fashion.
 You will need to use the whole tube.

 Lay unit back into box being careful so as not to scrape off any thermal mastic on the box, and make sure unit is in position where you had it last so freezer holes line up.
-Now screw the unit to the back of the fridge using the #10X1"selfdrilling hex screws provided
+Now screw the unit to the back of the fridge